Last Updated on January 12, 2023

 A Cash-in-Transit Delivery Driver may:

-- Verifying orders and load and unload cash packages in secure areas at all times
+• Verifying orders and loading and unloading cash packages in secure areas at all times

 Delivery drivers typically do not require degrees or diplomas to secure job opportunities, but they do have access to continuous development in the form of courses and workshops.
 Apart from a valid driver’s license, other licenses and certifications or accreditations are quite common in this industry.